aspose-slides/Aspose.Slides-API-References/english/php-java/rowcollection/insertclone/_index.md

 ---
 title: insertClone
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 50
 url: /php-java/rowcollection/insertclone/
 ---

-## insertClone(int, com.aspose.slides.IRow, boolean) method
+## insertClone(int index, Row templ, boolean withAttachedRows)  method

  Creates a copy of the specified template row and insert it at the specified position in a table.